Want to learn how to increase blog traffic and reach an even bigger audience than ever before?

 1. Share content with your personal network

-When we think of blog marketing, we usually jump right into marketing tactics and get so involved with social media or other things that we forget to promote our blogs using the followers that are already loyal to us—our family and friends.
+When we think of increasing blog traffic, we usually get so caught up in using social media or promotional methods that we forget to promote our blog through the followers that are already loyal to us—our friends and family.

 This small amount of traffic should help you jump-start your blog traffic even a little bit and get people talking about your blog.